Wines of the Rhone

 This is definitely one of our favourites.
 This wine was made in memory of the year 1717, the year in which landlord Count François de Castellanne, de Lauris, de Vacqueyras granted a vineyard to an ancestor of the Arnoux family.
 The images on the front page of our website include the original parchment for this grant shown to us by Jean-François when we visited him last summer.
 Made from grapes harvested from vines over 50 years of age, with some 100 years old, fermentation is carried out in wooden vats followed by aging in oak for between 18 and 37 months depending on the vintage.
 Not surprisingly, with such old vines, the yields are low at only 25 hectolitres per hectare.
 By comparison, the permitted yield for a regular appellation Côtes du Rhône red would be at least twice that.
 1717 has a deep garnet colour, being made from 80% Grenache and 20% Mourvèdre.
 Rich fruit aromas of raspberries and black cherries are found on the nose.
 On the palate, the wine is big, full-bodied and powerful with a long and intense finish and silky tannins well befitting M. Arnoux’s proud description of this wine as a hymn to the pleasure of the senses!
 It will keep 10-15 years and will accompany any rich red meat dishes including beef, lamb and poultry.

 Another rosé from Arnoux & Fils and the Vieux Clocher winery.
 The Côtes du Rhône rosé above is made from grapes harvested between Vienne and Avignon, a stretch of almost 200 kilometers along the Rhône valley with the vines growing in various terrains.
 This Ventoux wine, on the other hand, is made from grapes growing in a much more localised area on the slopes of Mont Ventoux.
 As well as being further south, this is one of the highest mountains in Provence.
 Although the cépage, or grape blend of Grenache, Carignan and Cinsault, is the same for both, the wines are very different.
 This may be an effect of terroir, or how the local climate, soil and terrain affect both wines.
 As well as latitude and altitude, the Ventoux vineyards of limestone, clay and scree differ from the many different soil types to be found in the Côtes du Rhône appellation.
-Also a wonderful pink, the aromas are fruity but also more floral.
+A wonderful pink colour, the aromas are fruity but also more floral.
 On the palate, the wine is full and well-balanced and is crisp and clean with a long finish.
 Drink chilled at 10-12 degrees.
 Lovely as a summer drink or as an aperitif.
 Or serve with a wide variety of foods including meats hot or cold, grills and cheeses.